mike182uk/dotfiles/README.md

 . sync.sh
 ```

-Any time you want to sync any new changes, just navigate to the dotfiles directory and run this script.
+Any time you want to sync any new changes, navigate to the dotfiles directory and run this script.

 ## Local Config / Commands